 I have a BS in Business and Information Systems, an MBA in Technology Management, and 30+ years of business, leadership, and management experience that entailed a lot of writing for private and public companies, from startups to Fortune 500 corporations.
-I’ve written for many industries: from marketing agencies to broadcast and cable television, and high-tech to higher education.

 If you want to publish your work—for free, for a fee, or for pay—here is my advice:

 - If you’re looking to publish your work, check out do-it-yourself publishers like Kindle Direct.